How Does Domestic Violence Affect Child Custody?

-If you have been a victim of domestic violence and have a potential or pending custody case, representation by experienced Orange County family law attorneys like those at our law firm is important.
+If you have been a victim of domestic violence and have a potential or pending custody case, representation by experienced family law attorneys like those at our law firm is important.
 Protecting your children should be at the top of your priority list.
-For victims of serious abuse, please contact us to see if you quality for pro bono (no cost to you) representation – see our pro bono domestic violence page for details and how to reach us on these special cases.

-If you have been falsely accused of domestic violence, do not walk into Orange County Family Court at the Lamoreaux Justice Center without an experienced divorce lawyer like those within our law firm.
-If you agree to have a restraining order against you or, just as bad, try to put on a hearing by yourself and lose, it can have serious adverse consequences to your change of getting joint custody of your child.
+If you have been falsely accused of domestic violence, do not walk into Family Court without an experienced representation like those within our law firm.
+If you agree to have a restraining order against you or, just as bad, try to put on a hearing by yourself and lose, that domestic violence finding may have a long-lasting negative affect on your child custody rights.

 Our Services and Fees

 Frequently asked questions